We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Mindful in the Middle: Come unplug with us!
 This class explores how to become more mindful in middle school.
 Students will have a chance to unplug from technology and enhance their social-emotional learning.
 Students will utilize guided meditation as well as engaging mindful exercises to become more present.
 Being mindful can help students reduce stress, be present, and cultivate a curiosity towards their thoughts and emotions.
 This is a semester course.

-Mock Trial (Introduction to Mock Trial): This fall semester introductory course will give students the opportunity to learn about the Judicial Branch of the United States government.
+*Mock Trial: (Introduction to Mock Trial) This fall semester introductory course will give students the opportunity to learn about the Judicial Branch of the United States government.
 Students will discover how this branch operates in order to interpret our laws.
 This will include topics such as the court system, the appeals process, and trials.
 The main focus of this course will be learning how to prepare for and participate in a criminal or civil trial.
 During a Mock Trial, students perform all the parts of a trial, including attorneys, witnesses, and the bailiff.
 This course is designed to build and develop public speaking skills in an authentic and fun environment.
 This is a semester course.

-Mock Trial 2 (Mock Trial Competition Course): This spring semester course is specifically designed for students to compete in the Utah Bar Association’s Mock Trial Competition.
+Mock Trial II: (Mock Trial Competition Course) This spring semester course is specifically designed for students to compete in the Utah Bar Association’s Mock Trial Competition.
 Students will prepare both sides of a trial (Plaintiff/Defense) and compete against other schools around the state.
 After school practices and after school competitions should be expected and planned for.
 Mock Trial 1 is a prerequisite for this course, and preference will be given to 8th grade students.

 - Band I (Beginning): Students will choose from either a woodwind or a brass instrument.
 No experience is required.
 Students will learn the fundamentals of music, sight reading of notes and rhythms, and the basics of ensemble playing.
 They will be exposed to a variety of styles of music and will perform at least once per semester at a concert.
 This is a year-long course.